peterkappus/hugo-pk/content/blog/my-first-okrs/index.md

 ---

-I’m super excited that I’ve been asked to join [Ryan Panchadsaram](https://en.wikipedia.org/wiki/Ryan_Panchadsaram) & Elizabeth Dunne on their OKR podcast ["CFRs"](https://www.youtube.com/watch?v=MOcKKswivlc) (watch this space)!
+I’m really excited that [Ryan Panchadsaram](https://en.wikipedia.org/wiki/Ryan_Panchadsaram) & Elizabeth Dunne have asked me to join their OKR podcast ["CFRs"](https://www.youtube.com/watch?v=MOcKKswivlc).
+Watch this space!
 Elizabeth warned me that they like to ask all their guests about their [first OKRs](https://www.youtube.com/watch?v=g2uJWkt2NEs).
 I had to confess that mine were pretty geeky...

 In mid 2015, I came across a couple of [blog posts](https://www.infoq.com/articles/agile-goals-okr/ ) [about OKRs](https://eleganthack.com/the-art-of-the-okr-redux/) and got excited.
-I was helping the UK’s [government digital service](https://gds.blog.gov.uk/about/) to ask the treasury for [nearly £500m](https://civilservice.blog.gov.uk/2015/12/08/digital-in-the-spending-review/) to continue its digital transformation work (making the UK the [world’s most digital government in 2016](https://publicadministration.un.org/egovkb/en-us/reports/un-e-government-survey-2016)) and I was looking for ways to help teams scope out their ambition.
+I was helping the UK’s [government digital service](https://gds.blog.gov.uk/about/) ask the treasury for [nearly £500m](https://civilservice.blog.gov.uk/2015/12/08/digital-in-the-spending-review/) to continue its digital transformation work and ultimately make the UK the [world’s most digital government in 2016](https://publicadministration.un.org/egovkb/en-us/reports/un-e-government-survey-2016)).

-OKRs were a perfect fit.
+OKRs were a perfect fit for helping teams to scope out their ambition.

 By the end of 2015, I’d seen how OKRs could help teams to focus and reach for the stars.
-Now, I wanted to know how they could help me, personally.
+Now, I wanted to know how they could help me.
 Like many folks, I’ve been known to set [New Year’s goals](/blog/my-morning-routine-january-2021-edition/) so when 2016 arrived, I jumped on the opportunity to set some personal OKRs.

 My wife and I had recently moved, we had an energetic 3-year-old, and I’d been working...a lot.
 All of this had put a strain on our relationship, my friendships, my sleep, and my physical health.
 In short, life had room to improve.

 ## OKRs to the rescue...maybe?
-I sat down one Saturday morning in early January with my trusty Sharpies and sticky notes and doodled (what felt like) some sensible OKRs.
-I carefully hand-wrote them on a sheet of thick paper (presentation matters...kinda!) which I hung up on the wall.
+I sat down one Saturday morning in early January with my trusty Sharpies and sticky notes and drafted what felt like some sensible OKRs.
+I carefully hand-wrote them on a sheet of thick paper and hung them on the wall.

+They looked like this:

+{{< wide_pic my-first-okrs Resize 800x >}}

 Later I started doing [regular checkins](/blog/a-guide-to-okr-check-ins) and putting sticky notes on the side to track my progress (I hadn't, yet, started [measuring confidence](/blog/measure-confidence-not-progress)).
-Eventually, I developed a [simple tracking tool I made in Google Sheets](/blog/free-okr-tracking-templates) but sticky notes were a good start!
+Later, I developed a [simple tracking tool I made in Google Sheets](/blog/free-okr-tracking-templates) but sticky notes were a good start!

-In early February 2016 my OKRs looked like this:

-{{< wide_pic my-first-okrs Resize 800x >}}

-I managed to (somewhat) salvage “date night” later in the quarter but still missed most of my targets (OKRs are meant to be aspirational, right?).
-The bigger issue is that these key results were really [initiatives in disguise](https://www.peterkappus.com/blog/okrs-are-not-tactics/).
+I missed most of my targets.
+OKRs are meant to be aspirational, right?
+Looking back, the bigger issue is that these key results were really [initiatives in disguise](/blog/okrs-are-not-tactics/).
 They gave me things *to do* but doing those things didn't actually demonstrate that I had reached the objective.
+It's useful to remember that OKRs define a measurable, desired _end state_ but not the _specific path_ you will take to get there.

-The objectives, themselves, used pretty weak & flabby language.
-They were written in the third person which isn't very exciting and they used words like “help” and “more” or “better”.
+The objectives, themselves, used weak language.
+They were written in the third person and used words like “help” and “more” or “better”.
 They would’ve been more powerful if I’d rephrased them to say:

 This quarter *I* will…